joao-mbn/personal-finance-automation/README.md

             ]
             '''
             - 9229 is the standard port for the emulator.
+            - For some unknown reason, the App doesn't find the cloud function when it is emulated using node 17.9.0 but it does in node 12.22.1.

     - Flutter
         - Select device on bottom right (configurable in Android Studio)